Cucumber Avocado Salad (10-Minute Lunch)

 - Ripe avocado – make sure your avocados are not overripe, with no dark spot on the flesh, or it will add a bitter aftertaste to your salad.

 - Cherry tomatoes – cucumber, tomato, and avocado salads are the best!
 Of course, for fewer carbs, you can skip the tomatoes, but the combination of the three keto vegetables tastes amazing.

 - Pine nuts – that the secret ingredients to add a crunchy, nutty flavor to this keto avocado cucumber salad!
 You can replace it with any seeds or nuts you like, but pine nuts are very low in carbs and add the best taste to this salad.

 - Fresh herb of choice – Italian flat parsley or mint or cilantro.

 First, trim the cucumber ends and chop them into cubes.
-Feel free to peel the cucumber entirely, halfway or not at, based on your preferences.
+Feel free to peel the cucumber entirely, halfway or not, based on your preferences.
 Place the chopped cucumbers onto a large bowl.
 Set aside.

-Then, chop the tomatoes in quarters and add them into the mixing bowl with the cucumber cubes.
+Then, chop the tomatoes in quarters and add them to the mixing bowl with the cucumber cubes.

 Next, cut the avocados into cubes.

 To do so, slice the avocado lengthwise until your knife hits the pit.
 Remove the knife, and rotate both avocado halves clockwise to split.
 Remove the pit.